- Supplements Facts

 And each soft gel in your bottle of TrueCoQ10™ contains their proprietary formula which is as follows:

-This patent pending combination has been shown to prevent ubiquinol from oxidizing for the entire two year shelf life of a bottle of TrueCoQ10™.
+This combination helps to prevent ubiquinol from oxidizing for the entire two year shelf life of a bottle of TrueCoQ10™.

 It’s important for you to know that this isn’t the case with all ubiquinol products you see for sale.